cwchentw/coru/README.md

 - Multiline strings in some languages may not be handled correctly
 - Heredoc syntax is not detected
 - `Makefile`s modified by `coru` may become unusable
-- Source files containing CJK characters may not be processed correctly

 ## Copyright